cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 Similarly, when `pg_rewind` might require a WAL file that is not present anymore in the former primary, reporting `pg_rewind: error: could not open file`.

-In these cases, pods cannot become ready anymore and you are required to delete the PVC and let the operator rebuild the replica.
+In these cases, pods cannot become ready anymore, and you are required to delete the PVC and let the operator rebuild the replica.

 If you rely on dynamically provisioned Persistent Volumes, and you are confident